School of Chemical Engineering

 Blogposts by Aalto Squad student ambassadors.
 Read all about student life and studies at Aalto University!

-This page gives information on upcoming events, fairs and webinars.
+This page gives information on upcoming events, fairs and webinars for applicants.
 Join Aalto students for a virtual coffee every Friday or come meet Aalto University students and staff in Finland and abroad!

 Study at Aalto